newexo/icosahedron/prompts/inventory_items/discussion.md

 5. All tests for InventoryItem were passing.
 ArmorItem called super init with arguments in incorrect order.
 Fixing that fixed two failures.
 The last failure related to ArmorItem was caused by calling ArmorItem with arguments in correct order.
+6. There were two failures for WeaponItem.
+Some of these were caused by incorrect ordering of arguments for super init.

 ## Final refactor